stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Rage Point Cost:** 3 Points
-*Your Rage overflows and surges forth, creating a psychic tidal wave that dispels the works of creatures that skulk about unseen.*
+*Your rage overflows and surges forth, creating a psychic tidal wave that dispels the works of creatures that skulk about unseen.*

-As an Action, you let loose a primal roar that affects all creatures within 30 feet.
+As an action, you let loose a primal roar that affects all creatures within 30 feet.
 Make a Rage Power Attack against the Wisdom defense of any Aberration, Fey, Fiend, Undead in the area.
 On a hit, the target is [Frightened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Frightened/) of your for 1 minute.
 On a miss, the target is [Shaken](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Shaken/) for 1 round.
 Additionally, if there is any effect in the area caused by an affected Aberration, Fey, Fiend, or Undead that can be dispelled, use the result of your Rage Attack Roll as a check against the effect's DC to insantly remove the effect.

 ## Trample